Routing Basics and Longest Prefix Match

 Key Takeaways

-• Routers choose routes using the routing table, longest prefix match, administrative distance, and metric concepts.
+• Routers select a path using the routing table, then longest prefix match, then administrative distance, then metric as successive tie-breakers.

-• Longest prefix match means the most specific matching route wins.
+• Longest prefix match means the most specific matching route wins; a /24 beats a /16, and a /32 host route beats both.

-• A default route is the least specific route and is used only when no more specific route matches.
+• The default route 0.0.0.0/0 (or ::/0 in IPv6) is the least specific entry and is used only when no more specific route matches.

 ConceptMeaningExam clue

-Default gatewayRouter used for off-subnet destinationsHost cannot reach other networks
+Default gatewayRouter for off-subnet destinationsHost cannot reach other networks

-Routing tableList of known destination prefixes and next hopsRoute lookup question
+Routing tableKnown prefixes and their next hopsRoute-lookup question

-Administrative distanceTrust ranking between route sourcesStatic vs dynamic source comparison
+Administrative distanceTrust ranking across route sourcesStatic vs dynamic comparison

 Default route0.0.0.0/0 or ::/0Route of last resort